mistletoegoegoe/SQL_Ecommerce_Exploring/README.md

 | 201702 | 62192  | 233373    | 733          | 116111.6  |
 | 201703 | 69931  | 259522    | 993          | 150224.7  |

-The table provides the overview of the website performance across three first months in 2017, in terms of visits, pageviews, transactions, and revenue.
-Some insights that might be obtained would be:
+The table provides the overview of the website performance across three first months in 2017, indicating:

 - **Revenue Growth:** Revenue surged by 41.4% ($106k to $150k) over three months, significantly outpacing the 8% growth in traffic.